Anuj1820Dixit/SQL-Data-Warehouse-Project/README.md

 Focus: Only the most recent dataset is considered; historical tracking is outside the scope.

 Documentation: Comprehensive metadata and modeling notes included to support stakeholders and analysts.

-**Phase 2: Business Intelligence & Reporting**

-Objective:
-Extract meaningful insights and KPIs from the warehouse using SQL analytics, focusing on:

-Customer segmentation and behavior

-Product performance trends

-Sales growth and seasonality